zueai/create-mcp/README.md

 You can also pass a name to the server: `bun create mcp <server-name>`.

+## What this CLI does

+- Clone the template repository into `<current-dir>/<server-name>`
+- Install dependencies
+- Initialize a Git repository
+- Set up the MCP server
+- Deploy a Cloudflare Workers with the same name as the server
+- Add it to Claude Desktop
+- Copy the MCP server command to your clipboard so you can paste it into Cursor

 ## Development

 To start hacking on your MCP server: